Close Menu

 Meeting listing 12.04 requires you to prove the above.
 However, the symptoms under Part B can be broken apart into single elements.
 For example, you would meet the Part B criteria if you had an extreme limit in the ability to “remember.”

-You do not need to have an extreme symptom for every element under Part B. It only needs to be at the extreme level in one of the symptoms on the list.
+You do not need to have an extreme symptom for every element under Part B. It only needs to be at the extreme level for one of the symptoms on the list.
 The same is true for marked limitations.
 For example, you could have a marked limit in your ability to concentrate and remember.
 That would meet Part B of the listing.
 In order to win benefits for depression, you can meet or equal listing 12.04.
-Learn more about using Part B to win mental health benefits.
+Learn about using Part B to win mental health benefits.
+Also, learn about the Part C criteria to meet the depression listing.

 SYMPTOMS OF DEPRESSION – LISTING 12.04 – PART A